 Whichever way it is, schools have started offering creative writing lessons for children as young as kindergarten age.

-We seek expertise from Ms Gloria Goh, Assistant Director of our reading and writing programme at MindChamps West Coast Plaza, and got her to share just one simple rule to ace creative writing in Singapore.
+We seek expertise from Ms Gloria Goh, Assistant Director of our reading and writing programme, and got her to share just one simple rule to ace creative writing in Singapore.

 How To Ace Creative Writing in Singapore